5 Tips for Managing Your Freelance Side Hustle

 Although you might like to keep track of your work, deadlines and blogging schedule in one place, don’t forget to utilise all the different ways that you can organise your time.

-I like to use alerts on my phone or computer to remind me of upcoming deadlines.
+I like to use alerts on my phone or computer to remind me of upcoming deadlines, but I also use a paper diary, as I like to have everything out in front of me.

 2. Don’t spend too long on one task

-Time is a precious thing, so unless I have a deadline I tend to split my time between projects- and this helps everything feel fresh.
+Time is a precious thing, so unless I have a deadline, I tend to split my time between projects – and this keeps everything fresh.

 3. Give yourself a cut-off time

-If you’re going out with friends or you’re taking a weekend away- give yourself a cut-off time to do your work.
+If you’re going out with friends or taking a weekend away, make sure to give yourself a cut-off time to do your work.

-For me, my work can be quite ad hoc.
-If I have something planned, I usually say to myself “okay, so I’ll finish everything I have at the moment, and anything that comes in after 5 can be done tomorrow”.
+For me, my side hustle tasks can be quite ad hoc.
+If I have something planned, I usually say to myself “okay, so I’ll finish everything I have at the moment, and anything that comes in after 5 can be done tomorrow.”

-This stops me from obsessing about work while I should be focusing on something else.
+This stops me from obsessing about work when I should be focusing on something else.

 4. Create a separation between work and rest

-One of the key ways to manage your side hustle or freelance work is to make sure you create a separation between work and rest.
+One of the key ways to manage your freelance side hustle is to make sure you create a separation between work and rest.

 5. Use your spare time wisely

-Working at the same time as growing your freelance side hustle can be tough- and that’s why your spare time is so valuable.
+It can be tough to manage a job and a freelance side hustle at the same time – and that’s why your spare time is so valuable.

 How do you manage your freelance side hustle?
-Do you have any tips for managing your side hustle or freelance work?
+Do you have any tips for managing your side hustle?
 What are your blogging or freelance goals for the future?

 Let me know all your thoughts in the comments below 🙂